steryan/JFRUIT/README.md

 WebUI Automation:	BaseTestCaseUi provides WebDriver hook which tests extend to enable WebUi verification

+TODO:

+	1.Move UI functionality into Core

-TODO:			Add test cases to verify to core to verify functionality
+	2.Add test cases to verify to core to verify functionality

-			Build with sonar/EclEmma-jCoCo
+	3.Build with sonar/EclEmma-jCoCo

+BACKLOG:
-BACKLOG:		Add docker client to manage containers.
+	Add docker client to manage containers.